nuxeo/doc.nuxeo.com-content/src/userdoc/searching-the-nuxeo-platform/quick-search.md

 **To search a document using quick search:**

 1. Type your keywords in the quick search field.
     Matching documents are suggested as you type.
-See below for&nbsp;[details on suggestion search](#suggestion-search).
+See below for [details on suggestion search](#suggestion-search).
     ![]({{file name='simple_search_suggestion.png'}} ?w=250,border=true,thumbnail=true)
 2. If the searched document is not suggested, press the Enter key to display all matching documents.
     Search results are displayed in the **Search** tab.
 The Quick search is selected and filled in with your keywords.
-3. Click on the document's name to open it.&nbsp;
+3. Click on the document's name to open it.
     ![]({{file name='quick-search-results.png'}} ?w=600,border=true)

 ### Suggestion Search

 When you start typing words in the quick search field, in the top right corner of the page, you are displayed some results as you type.
 This is the suggestion search.
-You can type words or dates in this field.&nbsp;Results include three types of items:
+You can type words or dates in this field.
+Results include three types of items:

 *   Documents (10)
 *   Users (5)